-The Small Business Cash Flow Loan Scheme remains open for applications until 31 December 2023.
+The Small Business Cash Flow Loan Scheme closed for applications on 31 December 2023.

 It’s recommended that you wear a face mask when visiting healthcare facilities.
 You’re encouraged to wear one when you are in closed, crowded and confined spaces.